aguzel/aguzel2.github.io/index.md

 #### Rasterization [Software Rendering]

 Later, software implementation of rasterization is completed by writing C++ from scratch.
-The challange was, instead of scanning all the pixels, a clever algorithm was asked to improve speed of rasterization.
+The challenge was, instead of scanning all the pixels, a clever algorithm was asked to improve speed of rasterization.
 My approach was writing an algorithm to find framework of triangles and scanning only space in triangle framework.
 This improved the speed of software dramatically.
 Image below is to show triangle - framework capture algorithm's visualisation.

 ![image](https://user-images.githubusercontent.com/46696280/154199084-d0f8a4dc-289d-4b26-8882-b182426024c5.png)

-#### Rasterization [Software Rendering] - Anti-Aliasing Using Supersampling
+#### Rasterization [Software Rendering] - Anti-Aliasing Using Super-sampling

-In this task, I extended my rasterizer to anti-alias triangle edges via supersampling.
+In this task, I extended my rasterizer to anti-alias triangle edges via super-sampling.
-Supersampling implementation is completed by using right memory management approach since cost of supersampling is high.
+Super-sampling implementation is completed by using right memory management approach since cost of super-sampling is high.
 Results below shows 2 different sampling rate's (1x, 4x) performance over my implementation.

 ![image](https://user-images.githubusercontent.com/46696280/154200375-661967f5-2e70-43e5-8b7f-a2c8a03784a4.png)